 In 2007, the Massachusetts of Environmental Protection (MassDEP) proposed revisions to the Massachusetts Contingency Plan (MCP) to include asbestos-in-soil regulations to address asbestos fibers and ACM found in the environment.
 The objective of these proposed regulations was to “clarify and streamline” requirements for the assessment and cleanup of asbestos in soil and buried ACM waste.
 The proposal also included revisions to other state programs that govern the management of ACM, including the Air Pollution and Solid Waste Regulations and several existing policies and guidance.
 Ultimately, MassDEP abandoned the proposed regulation changes reportedly due to difficulties in implementing the revisions.
 This has left owners and consultants with uncertainty regarding how to approach this issue.

 The most common scenario that triggers notification and abatement of asbestos in soil is the unanticipated discovery of buried ACM waste in an excavation.
 In Massachusetts, submitting a notification form for asbestos abatement work is required by both the MassDEP and the Department of Labor Standards (DLS).
 Under 310 CMR 7.15, MassDEP requires notification 10 working days before the start of work involving the removal of any amount of ACM.
-Under 453 CMR 6.12, DLS requires notification 10 calendar days before all work involving the abatement (removal, encapsulation or enclosure) of asbestos in amounts greater than three square feet or three linear feet.
+Under 453 CMR 6.12, DLS requires notification 10 calendar days before all work involving the abatement (removal, encapsulation, or enclosure) of asbestos in amounts greater than three square feet or three linear feet.
 In some cases, an emergency waiver can be granted to eliminate the 10-day waiting period.
 MassDEP has an additional reporting requirement under the MCP.
-Pursuant to the MCP, notification to MassDEP is required within two hours if a release of one pound or more of asbestos that has occurred within a period of 24 hours or less.
+Pursuant to the MCP, notification to MassDEP is required within two hours if a release of one pound or more of asbestos has occurred within a period of 24 hours or less.
 Subsequent response actions under the MCP are then required.

 Asbestos Abatement and Cleanup

 In general, if the identified buried ACM waste is limited in quantity, localized, and non-friable, removal may be conducted by a licensed asbestos abatement contractor.
 Alternatively, if the extent of ACM, particularly friable ACM, appears to be more widespread, then MassDEP will likely require a site-specific abatement plan prior to removal of the ACM and potentially impacted soil in contact with the ACM.
 Careful consideration should be given when proposing soil sampling methods and frequency to the MassDEP for their review and approval.
-Because assessment and abatement of ACM in soil involves practices that are different than the specific work practices prescribed in the asbestos regulations, the assessment and abatement procedures must be specified in a “Non-Traditional Asbestos Abatement Work Practice Plan” (NTWP).
-These plans generally describe the assessment conducted, additional assessment proposed, abatement work procedures to handle the placement of unconfined asbestos waste into vehicle or containers, in lieu of individually packaging the waste in leak-tight containers.
+Because assessment and abatement of ACM in soil involve practices that are different than the specific work practices prescribed in the asbestos regulations, the assessment and abatement procedures must be specified in a “Non-Traditional Asbestos Abatement Work Practice Plan” (NTWP).
+These plans generally describe the assessment conducted, additional assessment proposed, abatement work procedures to handle the placement of unconfined asbestos waste into vehicles or containers, in lieu of individually packaging the waste in leak-tight containers.
 The plan also includes requirements for worker training, personal protective equipment (PPE), decontamination procedures for individuals and equipment, access and notification to other workers on multi-employer worksites, personal monitoring, perimeter air monitoring, and disposal.
 In some circumstances, a Negative Exposure Assessment may be conducted.
 Modifications to respiratory protection may be made if it is demonstrated that worker exposure will be less than the US Occupational Safety and Health Administration (OSHA) permissible exposure limit (PEL) of 0.1 fibers per cubic centimeter (f/cc).
 The MassDEP review period for a Non-Traditional Asbestos Abatement Work Practice Plan is 10 business days, however, that may fluctuate depending on MassDEP workload and the complexity of the plan and does not include resolution of revisions to the plan that are commonly requested by MassDEP.Oversight of the abatement work under an NTWP is conducted by a licensed Asbestos Project Monitor.
 Typically, if the requirements of the plan are followed, no final report is required for submittal to the MassDEP, however, air monitoring results must be forwarded on a daily basis to the local MassDEP Regional Office.
 However, often times the MassDEP will require a post-abatement inspection as a condition of approval.

 There are limited options for disposing of ACM-impacted soil.
-ACM soil may be disposed at a permitted asbestos landfill.
+ACM soil may be disposed of at a permitted asbestos landfill.
 Massachusetts landfills and soil reclamation facilities do not accept soil containing ACM, including soils containing trace (<1 percent) ACM, although some facilities outside of Massachusetts will accept soil with trace asbestos.
 Soils impacted by asbestos must be shipped under an Asbestos Waste Shipment Record (AWSR) and copies of the AWSR must also be forwarded on a daily basis to the local MassDEP Regional Office.

 The image to the right shows an abandoned section of asbestos-containing concrete pipe uncovered during the excavation of a future development site.